Camping

 Summer weekends

-Reserve early and plan around water time.
+Reserve early and protect water time.
 Shade, coolers, and afternoon storms matter more than squeezing in every nearby waterfall.

 Shoulder season

-Cooler nights make the campground easier, but lake plans need more weather humility.
-Build a dry backup into the weekend.
+Cooler nights make the campground kinder, but the lake still asks for weather humility.
+Keep one dry fallback nearby.

 Boat-in nights